 Research is revealing more about SARS-CoV-2 kidney damage

-Researchers have learned a lot about kidney damage in COVID-19 is still not well understood, more data will reveal how this occurs.
+Researchers have learned a lot about kidney damage in COVID-19 since the start of the pandemic.
 Sperati, who also conducts research on kidney disease, says the Johns Hopkins Division of Nephrology is exploring exactly how SARS-CoV-2 — and the body’s response to it — is affecting kidney health.

 He says that patients with COVID-19-related kidney damage should follow up with their doctors to ensure kidney function is returning to normal.
 Lasting kidney damage might require dialysis or other therapies even after recovery from COVID-19.

-Mostly, Sperati stresses the importance of adhering to the basics of prevention, including staying up to date on COVID-19 vaccines and boosters, physical distancing, masking, and hand-washing, the basics of prevention.
+Mostly, Sperati stresses the importance of adhering to the basics of prevention, including staying up to date on COVID-19 vaccines and boosters, physical distancing, masking, and hand-washing.
 “For everyone, especially people with underlying chronic disease, avoiding infection with COVID-19 is important,” he says.